 Halloween Cake Pops

-With brightly colored vanilla cake on the inside and pumpkin and monster chocolate décor on the outside, these cute cake pops will be the hit of any Halloween event!
+With brightly colored vanilla cake on the inside and pumpkin and monster chocolate décor on the outside, These Halloween Cake Pops ideas will be the hit of any Halloween event!

 These ghoulish treats are a great project for families to create over Halloween.
-The recipe is “little,” hands-on as you mix together spongy vanilla cake, frosting, and food coloring.
+The recipe is great for kids as you mix together spongy vanilla cake, frosting, and food coloring.

 My daughter loved how the food coloring became brighter the more she mixed.
-And decorating them together was a fun-filled, bonding time.
+Decorating them together was a fun-filled, bonding time.
 We had a blast making faces on the mini pumpkins and Frankensteins.

 The best part is biting into a hard white-chocolate, candy-shelled pumpkin with a gooey, sweet cake batter inside.
 They are so tasty, and they are fantastic for a group.
 Instead of cutting pieces from a dessert, guests can simply take a decorative cake pop and move on.
 It’s easier than handing out candy on Halloween!